Our Community Outreach Program covers 4 different areas:

 If you must leave your pet behind, contact law enforcement and animal control for help removing the pets from the abusers care

-Nursing Home Visits - We want to be able to take some of our more gentle birds into the nursing homes and visit with the residents.
+Nursing Home/Rehabilitation Visits - We want to be able to take some of our more gentle birds into the nursing homes and visit with the residents.
 Many of these elderly (and sometimes young handicapped people) don't have anyone come to visit them at all.
-We want to be the person who shows we care.
+We want to be the people who shows we care.

 PTSD- Veteran Help.
 There are many veterans out there that have serious baggage from their time in war.
+The same can be said of many of our parrots.
 It has been proven over and over again that animals help to calm people down and birds are no different.
-Our program was established after the Director contacted and visited Serenity Park- a parrot organization that is on the property of VA Hospital in Los Angeles, California.
+Our program was established after the director contacted and visited Serenity Park- a parrot organization that is on the property of the VA Hospital in Los Angeles California.
 They are making a huge impact on the veteran community and we believe (while we will never have as much impact as they have due to the involvement of actual counselors and psychologist) that we can help to bring mutual healing between the birds in our care and the veterans that come here to volunteer.
 Check out www.parrotcare.org to see how they are changing lives of these veterans on a daily basis.

-Special Needs Program - Wings of Love Bird Haven has just recently partnered with Soaring Eagles- a day program that provides social, educational, vocational, and residential needs of adults with intellectual and developmental disabilities We will be partnering with them on North Texas Giving day as well as a couple of times a month.
+Special Needs Program - Wings of Love Bird Haven has just recently partnered with Soaring Eagles- a day program that provides social, educational, vocational, and residential needs of adults with intellectual and developmental disabilities We recently partnered with them on North Texas Giving day and continue to partner with them a couple of times a month.
 They will come here to our facility and help us with our toy-making for the parrots.
 These adults just love knowing that they are helping to make a difference and we LOVE having them and seeing their passion.
-We look forward to working with other groups along the way, including we hope some special needs students in some of the k-12 schools.
-Students can get involved in making toys, making snacks for our birds, etc. If you know of a special needs group in the Red Oak, TX are that would like to partner with us please let us know.
+We look forward to working with other groups along the way.
+We hope this will eventually includie us being able to partner with some special needs students in some of the k-12 schools.
+Students can get involved in making toys, making snacks for our birds, etc. If you know of a special needs group in the Red Oak, TX area that would like to partner with us please let us know.